akostrik/stage_telegram_python/README.md

 Enjoy the service http://localhost:5173/

 # Technical details of the developement
-_To understand this section, the reader should have basic knowledge of computer sciences terminology_
+_To understand this section, the reader should have basic knowledge of computer sciences terminology._

 Separation of the data treatment provided by `Server 1` and the presentation functionality provided by `Server 2` and `Server 3` falls into the pattern of [Model-View-ViewModel (MVVM)](https://ru.wikipedia.org/wiki/Model-View-ViewModel).